rkbbd/CSharp-9.0/README.md

 ```
 ## 6. With-expressions

+When working with immutable data, a common pattern is to create new values from existing ones to represent a new state.
+For instance, if our person were to change their last name we would represent it as a new object that’s a copy of the old one, except with a different last name.
+This technique is often referred to as non-destructive mutation.
+Instead of representing the person over time, the record represents the person’s state at a given time.

 ```
 var otherPerson = person with { LastName = "Hanselman" };

 ```
+With-expressions use object initializer syntax to state what’s different in the new object from the old object.
+You can specify multiple properties.
+A record implicitly defines a protected “copy constructor” – a constructor that takes an existing record object and copies it field by field to the new one:
 ```

 protected Person(Person original) { /* copy all the fields */ } // generated